benjieviray/CCM101-ACTIVITY-1/Laboratory-05-Cloud-Data-Engineer/reflection.md

 # Reflection

-## 1. Why is Object Storage more suitable for millions of photos than Block Storage?
+## 1. Why is Object Storage more appropriate for millions of photos than Block Storage?

-Object Storage is more suitable for millions of photos because it is designed to store large amounts of unstructured data such as images.
-It allows photos to be stored as individual objects and accessed through a storage service.
+Object Storage is more appropriate for millions of photos because it is designed to store large amounts of unstructured data such as images.
+It can scale as the number of photos increases, while Block Storage is more commonly used for applications, databases, and virtual machines that require direct disk access.

-## 2. How did Docker make deploying MinIO easier?
+## 2. How did Docker make the MinIO deployment easier?

-Docker made deploying MinIO easier because the service could be launched using a single Docker command.
-It also provided the required ports and environment variables without needing to install and configure MinIO manually.
+Docker makes deployment easier because MinIO can run inside a container without requiring a full manual installation of the application and its dependencies.
+The Docker command also allows the required ports and environment variables to be configured when starting the container.

-## 3. What is a bucket?
+## 3. What is a “bucket” in Object Storage?

 A bucket is a container used to organize and store objects in an object storage system.
-In this activity, the bucket named `client-photos` is used for storing the client's test files.
+In this activity, the bucket named `client-photos` is intended to store the client's uploaded photos.

-## 4. How does enterprise object storage help protect data after a physical server crash?
+## 4. If a physical server crashes, how does an enterprise cloud platform ensure data durability?

-Enterprise object storage is designed to provide reliable storage for large amounts of data.
-Its storage architecture can help keep data available even when individual physical hardware fails.
+An enterprise cloud platform can use storage systems designed for durability and availability so that data is protected from individual hardware failures.
+The activity highlights the importance of cloud storage for handling large amounts of data reliably.

-## 5. How confident are you using the Linux command line after this activity?
+## 5. How confident are you now using the Linux command line?

-After this activity, I became more confident using the Linux command line because I was able to run Docker commands, deploy a MinIO container, and verify that the service was running.
-I also learned how command-line tools can be used to manage containerized applications.
+I am more confident using the Linux command line after working with Docker commands.
+I learned how to start Docker, check running containers, and use commands to deploy a containerized application.
+I also became more comfortable following command-line instructions and checking command output for errors.